kagalle/rainshowers.org/content/post/borg-oracle-backup.md

 find -mindepth 1 -type f -name "*.gpg" -exec mv \{\} ../client_machine_repository_gpg/\{\} \;

 ```
 This process encrypts all of the files in the archive using the public key of the key-pair.
 The files are created right along side the originals.
 The `--no-delete` option is given so that the original files are not removed.
+Note that the `Key-id` can be specified with the name/email string, or you can use the long ID that is shown with `gpg --list-keys` (long string of 0-9, A-F characters).

 The first `find` command duplicates the directory structure in the archive to the directory that will store the encrypted files.
 The second `find` command actually moves the encrypted files to their new location.

 ### Create Oracle archive cloud storage account
 I chose to use Oracle's cloud storage for off-site backups because they have an option for archive storage, which is very economical.
 In return for this, what is stored there is not immediately available.
 To access the storage you first have to request access to it, which moves it into a normal cloud storage area for a selectable period of time.
 During that time period, you are paying a higher rate for the storage and can access the data.
 After this time window closes, the storage automatically reverts to archive storage.
 This is a fine trade off, since the only time I will need to access this data is if I loose not only the live system data, but also the live backup server.